MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/governance-compliance.md

 # Architectural approaches for governance and compliance in multitenant solutions

 As your use of Azure matures, it's important to consider the governance of your cloud resources.
-Governance includes how tenants' data is stored and managed.
-It also includes how you track and organize your Azure resources.
-You might also need to comply with regulatory or legal standards.
+Governance includes how tenants' data is stored and managed, and how you organize your Azure resources.
+You might also need to follow regulatory or legal standards.
 This article provides information about how to consider governance and compliance in a multitenant solution.
 It also suggests some of the key Azure platform features that support these concerns.

 ## Key considerations and requirements